AseptSoft Core Documentation

 🔄 PID Migration

-1. Preflight check — detects potential conflicts before starting:
+1. Preflight check — detects potential collisions before starting: valve and block-valve shape clashes, and Review Session name clashes.

-2. Conflict resolution — resolve any detected collisions using the P&ID-specific strategies:
+2. Conflict resolution — resolve any detected collisions using the P&ID strategies (Keep both, Keep incoming, or Keep current).

-3. Entity migration — all entities owned by the source PID are transferred to the destination, with collection ownership references updated automatically
+3. Entity migration — every entity owned by the source PID is transferred, with all ownership references updated automatically.

-Tip: Review Session name collisions are auto-resolved by appending the source PID name to the conflicting session name.
+💡 Review Session name clashes are auto-resolved by appending the source PID name to the conflicting session.